beckitrue/container-app-workshop/lesson_2/README.md

 - You learned how to use the `docker restart` command to restart a container.
 - You learned how to use the `docker network inspect` command to get more information about the network.
 - You learned how to use the `docker-compose up --build` command to rebuild the containers after you make changes to the `docker-compose.yaml` file.
-- You learned hwo to use a bind mouunt to update the configuration and content files on your host.

 ## Summary